nikooof/Siraa-Challenge/README.md

 ```

 3. Run the daemon.
-4. To run the services:
+4. To run the services (make sure you're running this command from the parent directory (same level as docker-compose.yml)):

 ```bash
 docker compose up --build